FDA History Office Also referred to as: FHO

 Joined the FDA History Office in January 2017.
 Received a Ph.D. in History from the City University of New York Graduate Center in 2015.
 Specializes in the history of medicine and public health, with a focus on medical consumerism and regulatory policy.

-Joined the FDA History Office in September 2020.
+Joined the FDA History Office as an Archivist in September 2020.
 Received M.L.S. from Catholic University of America in 2006.
 Extensive background in military medicine and medical archives and museums.

 FDA History Office